hn/ginlong-solis/README.md

 1. Wait for the compilation process to finish and download the "UF2 package".
 1. Set the MCU to `UART boot mode` ([pull TX pin low during boot](https://github.com/hn/ginlong-solis/issues/48#issuecomment-2371866988) -- you do not need to solder, just [inserting some jumper wires](https://github.com/hn/ginlong-solis/issues/9#issuecomment-1595643051) is sufficient).
+   Make sure your serial adapter uses 3.3V voltage for RX and TX pins (there is usually a jumper for this).
+   VCC should be connected to 5V voltage (3.3V might work, but 5V is more stable).
-   Make sure your serial adapter uses 3.3V voltage, read the notes below carefully about possible challenges with these adapters.
+   Read the notes below carefully about possible challenges with these adapters.
 1. Backup the stock firmware with [ltchiptool](https://github.com/libretiny-eu/ltchiptool) (also available as a Win GUI version):
    ```
    $ ltchiptool -V